 Apples and oranges.
 Lean and agile are methodologies for the product development process.
 DT is about understanding the user from step 1, whether that is in the product process, the strategy process, or any other business aspect.
 Much more broad than lean or agile.

 All think of the client, DT focuses on the feeling and the experience, lean more for smoother process.
 Perhaps in agile and lean, aesthetics don’t have as much value?
 Many differences, but hard to put on words.
 All are i.e. user centric but a bit differently

 — Irina Kujanpää (@IKujanpaa) July 8, 2018

 I’m not going to go into the details of each process as there are tons of great articles written on it.
-The value-add I can offer is to discuss these two process at a conceptual level so that we may understand when and how best to apply them.
+The value-add I can offer is to discuss these two processes at a conceptual level so that we may understand when and how best to apply them.

-Some of the similarities include taking a human-centered approach to identify what customers or stakeholders desire and then redirecting efforts to focus on delivering to this.
+Some of the similarities include taking a human-centred approach to identify what customers or stakeholders desire and then redirecting efforts to focus on delivering this.
 Furthermore, both processes use iteration as a way to learn, refine and validate offerings to ensure that they are and continue to be meaningful.
 However, this is about as far as the similarities go.